 The literature suggests that structural housing shortages, as experienced in the UK, cannot be resolved by "adjustments in the operation of specific tenures"21.
 Growth in the private rented sector (PRS) mainly signals transfers from other tenures, and as such, can cause conflict or 'crowding out' both within different demand groups in the PRS, and between PRS and other tenures22.
-As such HMOs are often seen as an unwelcome threat by many 'established' communities in the UK,
+As such HMOs are often seen as an unwelcome threat by many 'established' communities in the UK, 'crowding out' family accommodation, putting pressure on local services and causing unwelcome neighbourhood change23, as seen with concerns over 'studentification'24.

+'''

 14 Hubbard 2008; Smith 2008; Smith and Hubbard 2014

+'''